Southwest Zone

 LEMOLO RESERVOIR: Brown trout, rainbow trout, kokanee

 Brown trout fishing should be good.
 Lemolo Lake Resort is open.
 Lemolo was stocked in mid-May with rainbow trout.
-Fishing should be good for all trout.
+Angling should be good for all trout.

 LOST CREEK RESERVOIR: Rainbow trout, landlocked spring chinook, bass

-The surface temperature at Lost Creek moderated to 70F with cooler weather this week.
-Anglers are having good success on legal-sized and larger trout, with more of both scheduled to be stocked this week.
+The surface temperature at Lost Creek moderated to 77F with cooler weather this week.
+Anglers are having good success on legal-sized and larger trout.
 Fishing for smallmouth bass is also very good.
-Salmonflies were present around the reservoir last weekend, including far upstream of the Highway 62 Bridge.
-Casting salmonfly patterns toward the dam can produce some fun action on smallmouth this time of year.

 MEDCO POND: Rainbow trout, largemouth bass, bluegill, black crappie

 Fishing should be good for rainbow trout and warmwater species.
-Catchable trout are scheduled to be stocked this week.
 Bluegill fishing from shore should be excellent and can be very fun with the young anglers.

 Medco Pond is a private pond and access can be revoked at any time.
 Bank anglers should stay away from the east portion of the lake, again due to private property, and stay on the road side of the gate with any vehicles (even if gate is open).
 To help keep access open, anglers should make sure to pick up their trash, as well as other trash when they are there.